gvnadir/SailPoint-IdentityIQ/IdentityIQ Essentials.md

 ### 6. Refresh Identity Cubes

-- In _Setup/Tasks/Refresh identity Cube_ it is possible to refresh the Identity Cubes in order to apply the mapped attributes at potin 3
+- In _Setup/Tasks/Refresh identity Cube_ it is possible to refresh the Identity Cubes in order to apply the mapped attributes at point 3

 ### Capabilities